sajjad-yazdanparast/sentiment_analysis/README.md

 # _**sentiment analysis**_
-### I will use these datasets to find the best approach for sentiment analysis
+### I will use these datasets to find efficient approaches for sentiment analysis
 * [Twitter sentiment analysis dataset](https://www.kaggle.com/arkhoshghalb/twitter-sentiment-analysis-hatred-speech)
 * more datasets will be added later :)